lynzrand/akali/readme.md

 ## License

+**Akali is released under MIT license**, which means you could use it for commercial projects.
-Akali is released under MIT license.
-Though, we recommend you to open-source your own fork of Akali for sharing.
+Though, we recommend you to open-source your own fork of Akali for a better environment.

 ---

+2018 © Rynco Li / WFCRS.

 p.s.
 Akali is preferably pronounced `/'aka﹑lai/`, with the "i" pronouncing `/ai/` like that in the word "alkali" (which is also where this name came from).